LLNL/Silo/docs/subsets.md

   The reason this works is that in the single material case, there is only ever one zonal variable value per zone regardless of whether the zone contains the material cleanly or partially.
   For `DB_NODECENT` variables, the situation is complicated by the fact that materials are zone-centric but the variable being defined is node-centered.

-  So, an additional level of local traversal over a zone’s nodes is required.
+  So, an additional level of local traversal over a zone's nodes is required.
-  In this case, as one traverses the zones of a mesh from the first zone to the last, if a zone contains a material listed in `DBOPT_REGION_PNAMES` (wholly or partially), then that zone’s nodes are traversed according to the ordering specified in the [node, edge and face ordering for zoo-type UCD zone shape diagram](objects.md#dbputucdmesh).
+  In this case, as one traverses the zones of a mesh from the first zone to the last, if a zone contains a material listed in `DBOPT_REGION_PNAMES` (wholly or partially), then that zone's nodes are traversed according to the ordering specified in the [node, edge and face ordering for zoo-type UCD zone shape diagram](objects.md#dbputucdmesh).
   On the first encounter of a node, that node is considered in the traversal and placed conceptually in an ordered list of traversed nodes.
   The values in the `vars[]` array must be one-to-one with this traversed nodes list.
   Because we are not aware of any cases of node-centered variables that have mixed material components, there is no analogous traversed mixed nodes list.

   For `DBOPT_EDGECENT` and `DBOPT_FACECENT` variables, the traversal is handled similarly.
-  That is, the list of zones for the mesh is traversed and for each zone found to contain one of the materials listed in `DBOPT_REGION_PNAMES`, the zone’s edge’s (or face’s) are traversed in local order specified in the [node, edge and face ordering for zoo-type UCD zone shape diagram](objects.md#dbputucdmesh).
+  That is, the list of zones for the mesh is traversed and for each zone found to contain one of the materials listed in `DBOPT_REGION_PNAMES`, the zone's edge's (or face's) are traversed in local order specified in the [node, edge and face ordering for zoo-type UCD zone shape diagram](objects.md#dbputucdmesh).

   For Quad meshes, there is no explicit list of zones (or nodes) comprising the mesh.
 So, the notion of traversing the zones (or nodes) of a Quad mesh requires further explanation.
-If the mesh’s nodes (or zones) were to be traversed, which would be the first?
+If the mesh's nodes (or zones) were to be traversed, which would be the first?
 Which would be the second?
   Unless the `DBOPT_MAJORORDER` option was used, the answer is that the traversal is identical to the standard C programming language storage convention for multi-dimensional arrays often called row-major storage order.
   That is, was we traverse through the list of nodes (or zones) of a Quad mesh, we encounter first node with logical index [0,0,0], then [0,0,1], then [0,0,2]...[0,1,0]...etc.
   A traversal of zones would behave similarly.